jenska/float/readme.md

 The float package is a software implementation of floating-point arithmetics that conforms to the 80-bit IEEE 754 extended double precision floating-point format

-This package is derived from the original SoftFloat package and was implemented as a basis for an m68881/m68882 eumlation in pure Go
+This package is derived from the original SoftFloat package and was implemented as a basis for a Motorola M68881/M68882 FPU emulation in pure Go

 ## Example